michaelklishin/cucumber.el/README.md

 ### Manual

-Copy alll the files to ~/.emacs.d/elisp/feature-mode, for example, and add this to your .emacs to load the mode
+Copy all the files to ~/.emacs.d/elisp/feature-mode, for example, and add this to your .emacs to load the mode

 ```lisp